Torram/magic-docs/docs/Server/src/controllers/SetsController.md

 ```

 ### reloadAllSetsFromMTG
-Function that reloads all sets in database, to add new released sets.
+Function that reloads all sets in the database, to add new released sets.
 ```tsx
 import { getMTGSet, getAllMTGSets } from './MTGController';
 import { Types, Document } from 'mongoose';